 Francesca Coin is Assistant Professor in Sociology at Cà Foscari University of Venice, where she teaches Neoliberal Policies and Global Social Movements.
 She has published extensively on the relationship between precarious labor, subjectivity and money, drawing particularly on the work of Marx, Nietzsche, and Deleuze to undo the notion of subjectivity in a neoliberal world.
 She is vice-president of Cisve—Center for Comparative International Studies at Cà Foscari University.
 Her recent publications include: Salari rubati.
 Economia politica e conflitto ai tempi del lavoro gratuito (ombre corte, 2017); her forthcoming book on precarity and debt in Southern Europe is titled: Non salvateci più (Minimum Fax 2017).
 (Full institutional profile at this link)

 Ivan Franceschini is a Marie Curie Fellow at Ca’ Foscari University of Venice and at the Australian Centre on China in the World.
 His research focuses on Chinese labour and civil society, but he is also interested in Chinese modern history and literature.
 He has published several books related to China, on topics ranging from human trafficking to digital activism, and from labour struggles to civil society.
 Currently, he is developing a research project on Chinese labour in global perspective that will enlarge the scope of his analysis to other Asian countries, particularly Cambodia.
-At the Summer School he will discuss the situation of Chinese labour NGOs and present his latest comparative research on legal consciousness among Chinese and Cambodian workers.
+At the Summer School he will discuss the situation of Chinese labour NGOs and present his latest comparative research on Chinese and Cambodian workers.
 (Full institutional profile at this link)

 Mary Gallagher is a Professor of Political Science at the University of Michigan, where she is also the Director of the Center for Chinese Studies, and a faculty associate at the Center for Comparative Political Studies at the Institute for Social Research.
 Her research areas are Chinese politics, comparative politics of transitional and developing states, and law and society.
 The underlying question that drives her research in all of these areas is whether the development of markets is linked to the sequential development of democratic politics and legal rationality.
 Put simply, she is interested in the relationships between capitalism, law and democracy.
 Her empirical research in China is used to explore these larger theoretical questions.
 At the Summer School she will discuss the relationship between Chinese workers and the Law.
 (Full institutional profile at this link)